 "He depends on luck, he is jealous of others, he does sloppy work, he steals credit for the achievements of others"

-In 1994, Crackerjack invited himself into the fracas on his first team-up with Quarrel.
+He invited himself into the fracas on his first team-up with Quarrel.
 She was about to take out the Techsperts when he burst onto the scene.
 During the battle she was keeping her eye on him as much as she was the villains.
 At the end of the fight, they both had a smitten admiration and attraction for each other.
 That was the starting point for their hot, then cold, then hot again, romance and battling partnership.
-It was mostly physical, a combination of crimefighting and lovemaking.
-The two seemed to work well together, each capable of dealing with one another's rough edges and annoying habits because they were both so focused on pushing themselves, and one another, to their limits in order to stay at peak performance levels.
-They also possessed a similar brashness and a need to constantly prove to the world their worth and position.

-With Honor Guard's help, Crackerjack and Quarrel were able to get access to a top-notch treatment facility in Astro City, where the two could focus on rehabilitation.
-Crackerjack even promised that, should Quarrel manage to pull off the therapy successfully, he might even tell her his real name ... which remains a mystery to this day.
+With Honor Guard's help, Crackerjack and Quarrel retained the services of a top-notch treatment facility in Astro City, where the two could focus on rehabilitation.
+Crackerjack even promised that, should Quarrel manage to pull off his physical recovery successfully, he might even tell her his real name.

 His physical skills are impressive and quite acrobatic in nature.
-He keeps himself in top physical condition, but there is no apparent references to suggest he possesses extraordinary powers bestowed through freaks of nature, radioactive exposure, DNA manipulation, or mutation.
+Until his recent tragic encounter, He kept himself in top physical condition, but there is no apparent references to suggest he possesses extraordinary powers bestowed through freaks of nature, radioactive exposure, DNA manipulation, or mutation.
 At least not to date.

 He carries a baton whose round tip can be fired off at the end of a line.
 It mechanisms behave in a manner similar to a grappling hook.
 Crackerjack often uses this feature of his baton to line-swing across Astro City.